espaces-marx/ai-radicals/guide_en.md

 #### A Few Tips:

 - **Be specific:** The clearer your request, the better the response.
 - **Always proofread:** AI can make mistakes or overlook nuances.
-Correct, supplement, and adapt as needed.
+Correct, supplement, and adapt as needed its generations.
-- **Don’t share sensitive information:** Avoid names, addresses, or personal data.
+- **Don’t share sensitive information:** Avoid names, addresses, or personal data in your messages.

 #### Example Exchange: